Ways Adults With Asperger's Syndrome Can Improve Their Social Skills

 Have social skills explained and broken down

 This one is pretty obvious.
 People with Asperger's need to have social situations broken down in detail, and have various approaches and strategies explained to them.
-The amount of break down and detail they need is often greater than that required by a more typical awkward person as well.
+The amount of break down and detail they need is often greater than that required by someone who's awkward, but neurologically typical.
 I also find it's important to provide them a reason for why social rules and situations are the way they are, rather than just going, "That's just how it is.
 Don't ask questions."
 It's easier to adjust to something if you know the rationale behind it.

-I think my site may help in that regard.
-There are plenty of other written sources that do the same thing.
+I hope this site may help in that regard.
+There are plenty of other websites, books, and videos that cover the topic.
 Various tools have also been developed to teach social skills to people with AS, such as comic strips that explain how someone may typically be thinking in a certain scenario.
-Someone could also get this information in a social skills training group, by working with a counselor, or trying to figure things out with friends who are in the same boat.
+Someone could also get the needed knowledge in a social skills training group, by working with a counselor, or trying to figure things out with friends who are in the same boat.

 However, one problem is that there are so many social rules, and variations on how to apply them depending on a huge number of variables, that it's totally impractical to catalog them all.
-Like I said, there are resources that cover social rules, but there's no master guide that covers everything.
-Like anyone else, many of the more nuanced or subculture-specific rules they'll have to figure out on their own.
+Yes, there are resources that cover common social rules, but there's no master guide that covers everything.
+Many of the more nuanced or subculture-specific rules have to be figured out by firsthand observation or trail and error.

 Have a social skills mentor